alefaissal/Vending-Machine/README.md

 # Vending Machine

-Is a javascript project to simulate a vending machine that only accepts coins as payments and return as a string a result for the inputs.
+Is a Javascript project to simulate a vending machine that only accepts coins as payments and return a string as result for the inputs.
-Depending on the amount of money, the product and its price.
+Depending on the amount of money, the product required and its price.

 In this project a Test Driven Development (TDD) approach was used.